timescale/docs/timescaledb/tutorials/analyze_crypto/index.md

 title: Analyze cryptocurrency data
 excerpt: Analyze cryptocurrency data
 keywords: [tutorials, query, learn, crypto, financial]
-tags: [tutorials, beginner, crypto, financial]
+tags: [tutorials, beginner]
 ---

-# Verb the widget in the tool
+# Query cryptocurrency data with TimescaleDB

 Cryptocurrency records are a good example of a time-series dataset that changes rapidly, and contains a lot of different information.
 This tutorial shows you